Breathing in Delhi air equivalent to smoking 44 cigarettes a day

 The sense that this is now a city under siege has been enhanced by the unusually far-reaching actions of the Delhi government.

-On Tuesday afternoon, city chiefs closed all public and private schools, requesting instead that the city's tens of thousands of school-aged children remain indoors; on Wednesday, they banned incoming trucks and halted civil construction projects; while on Thursday, local media suggested the government would again implement a temporary measure to force some cars off the road entirely.
+On Tuesday afternoon, city chiefs closed all public and private schools, requesting instead that the city's tens of thousands of school-aged children remain indoors; on Wednesday, they banned incoming trucks and halted civil construction projects; while on Thursday, they announced new plans to begin implementing a partial ban on private car use as of next week.

 But as the city woke up Friday to a fourth straight day of heavy pollution, practical considerations were being overtaken by more serious concerns, with journalists and doctors warning residents of the long-term health implications.

 Air quality readings in the Indian capital have reached frightening levels in recent days, at one point topping the 1,000 mark on the US embassy air quality index.
+The World Health Organization considers anything above 25 to be unsafe.

-That measure is based on the concentration of fine particulate matter, or PM 2.5, per cubic meter.
+That measure is based on the concentration of fine particulate matter, or PM2.5, per cubic meter.
 The microscopic particles, which are smaller than 2.5 micrometers in diameter, are considered particularly harmful because they are small enough to lodge deep into the lungs and pass into other organs, causing serious health risks.

 Across the capital, doctors reported a surge in patients complaining of chest pain, breathlessness and burning eyes.